mhshammakhi/Software-Defined-Radio/QPSKDemodulation/README.md

 In "Capstone Presentation.mp4" I present more details about processing blocks and code details.
 The presentation file can be found in "Capstone Presentation.pdf".
-"signal.bin" is a short signal which is uploded in this folder but in order to have better performance *__you should generate a long signal__* to validate the system.
+"signal.bin" is a short signal which is uploded in this folder but in order to have better performance you should generate a long signal to validate the system.

+# Proof of execution artifacts:

+If you set the correct address for input signal and if it has at least 2M samples the code will run and you can see the number of symbol in each block
+If you have a shor signal with short length with less than 2 Mega samples you can change the frame_size to run the project.

+You can see one example [here](http://www.google.fr/](https://github.com/mhshammakhi/SDR_GPU/blob/main/QPSKDemodulation/output/Capture.PNG "Run code Example").

+# Refrences: